gregory1nirca/UWEFlix-Cinema/README.md

     - Password: Djangouser3.
     or create your own profile.

-- The `Demonstration.mp4` video file located in the main directory under UWEFlix folder can be watched to see the website functionality after extracting it from the zip file which have the same name.
+- The `Demonstration.mp4` video file located in the main directory under UWEFlix folder can be watched to see the website functionality.
+Firstly, it needs to be extracted from the zip file which have the same name.